Where to stay in Bangkok

 Silom / Sathorn

-If your visiting Bangkok on business and want to combine this with a little sightseeing and nightlife then this is where to stay in Bangkok.
+If your visiting Bangkok on business and want to combine this with a little sightseeing and nightlife then this is probably the best side of the city for you.
 The area around here is great for exploring the rest of the city with easy access to both the BTS and the MRT.

 The area itself is populated with large high rise office blocks and mid to high range hotels.
 The area also comes to life at night with a wide variety of restaurants, bars and street markets.
 The world famous Patpong night market is located in this part of the city.

-We hope this guide has helped you decide where to stay in Bangkok Thailand.
+We hope this guide has helped you in deciding which part of Bangkok is the best choice for your trip?
 If you have time why not look at a few nights in Pattaya.

 Also check out our Bangkok foodies guide